 Upcoming Standing up for Science media workshops

-San Jose, afternoon of Friday February 13, 2015:This free half-day workshop is open to PhD students, post-docs, or equivalent in industry, in science, engineering and medicine.
-The workshop will close with an Ask for Evidence launch event and drinks reception with speakers and guests from the AAAS Annual Meeting.
+San Jose, 3:15pm -5:15pm of Friday February 13, 2015:This free half-day workshop is open to PhD students, post-docs, or equivalent in industry, in science, engineering and medicine.
+The workshop will close with an Ask for Evidence launch event and drinks reception with speakers and guests from the AAAS Annual Meeting from 5:30pm.

-To apply: Email Neda Afsarmanesh explaining why you would like to attend the workshop.
+To apply: Sign up here and see flyer for details.
 Please include your institution, your current position and any other affiliations.

-Boston, Tuesday February 18, 2015: This free full day workshop is open to PhD students, post-docs, or equivalent in industry, in science, engineering and medicine.
+University of Massachusetts, Boston, MA - Wednesday February 18, 2015: This free full day workshop is open to PhD students, post-docs, or equivalent in industry, in science, engineering and medicine.
 For further details see the flyer.
 Apply now!

 Ask for Evidence US Launch